-EDITOR’S NOTE: Yes, we know Christmas was two days ago, but if Disneyland can have Christmas decorations up until January, than why can’t we?
+EDITOR’S NOTE: Yes, we know Christmas is still weeks away, but if Disneyland can have Christmas decorations up until January, than why can’t we start a little early?
 And let’s celebrate by running one of my favorite COMICS 101 columns of all time, a Column from Christmas Past from 2003.
 After all, to quote Crow T. Robot, “There’s no tradition like a new tradition.”
 So, grab a seat by the tree, turn up the Christmas music, and settle in as we take a tour through the Christmases Past of a few characters that readers of this column over the years should find familiar…

 I wish you a hopeful Christmas

 I wish you a brave new year